 - list the most important primary and secondary sources to be used

 A student wishing to begin thesis work in the fall semester must declare their intention to pursue the thesis track by April 1st.
 The student must then submit the prospectus to the Director of Graduate Studies by July 1st.
 A student wishing to begin thesis work in the spring semester must submit the prospectus to the Director of Graduate Studies by November 26th.
 The Graduate Affairs Committee will then review the prospectus and evaluate the student’s ability to complete a thesis.
-The Committee will then approve the prospectus, ask the student to revise and resubmit it, or determine that the student may not proceed to the thesis concentration.
+The Committee may approve the prospectus, ask the student to revise and resubmit it, or determine that the student may not proceed to the thesis concentration.
+A student may not enroll for thesis credits, HIST 698, until he/she has completed 18 semester hours and obtained the Graduate Affairs Committee’s approval.

 Once the prospectus has been approved, the student may enroll in HIST 698 and begin work on the thesis.
 A student may count no more than six hours of HIST 698 toward the M.A. degree, but he/she may take more than six hours if necessary.
 A student must be enrolled in at least one credit of HIST 698 the semester he/she graduates.
 In addition, VCU regulations require that “any person engaged in graduate study at VCU must enroll each semester in which he/she is engaged in any form of study at VCU that involves use of university facilities, laboratories/studios and/or libraries, or who is supervised by or consults with a faculty member concerning graduate work on a project, work of art, thesis or dissertation.”

-Throughout the research and writing of the thesis, the student should consult regularly with his/her advisor.
-A student may seek advice from additional history or non-history faculty if desired.
+Throughout the research and writing of the thesis, the student should consult regularly with his/her advisor and thesis committee members.

 Click here for VCU’s guidelines for preparation and submission of theses.
 A student should keep these in mind has he/she works on the thesis.